 Commercial property can be more cyclical than residential real estate because its construction is lumpier.
 Commercial property developments are larger relative to the size of the existing stock of CRE than is the case for housing.
 New (CRE) developments therefore have a greater local supply effect than for residential property.
 Vacancy rates tend to remain high long after the economic downturn and well into the subsequent recovery, because it takes a considerable period of time for excess supply to be absorbed.
 For example, in the recession of 2000–2001, US office vacancy rates increased steadily from 7.7 per cent in the September quarter 2000 to a peak of 16.8 per cent three years later, and remained above 16 per cent until late 2004, long after the turnaround in GDP growth.

 In the current cycle, the National Association of Realtors expects US office vacancy rates to peak at 17.4 per cent in 2011, around two years after the trough in GDP growth (Table 2).
 Industrial and retail vacancy rates are forecast to increase to around 14½ per cent and 13 per cent respectively this year and remain roughly steady in 2011.
 In contrast, the average vacancy rate on multifamily residential real estate is believed to have already peaked in 2009 and is expected to decline to around 6 per cent by 2011.

-of major commercial property markets in each country except for Australia and the United
+commercial property markets in each country except for Australia and the

-States.
-France covers Paris CBD and Paris La Defense; Germany covers Berlin, Frankfurt,
+United States.
+France covers Paris CBD and Paris La Defense; Germany covers

 Sources: National Association of Realtors; Property Council of Australia members; RREEF Research